janko/image_processing/doc/minimagick.md

 ```

 All other options given will be interpreted as direct options to be applied
-before the image is saved.
-This is the same as applying the options via the
+before the image is saved (see [Writing JPEG Control Options] for some
-chainable API.
+examples).
+This is the same as applying the options via the chainable API.

 ```rb
 ImageProcessing::MiniMagick